-The global economy has been recovering at a slower pace than expected and the situation still remains full of uncertainties as at the end of 2012.
-The European debt crisis has still not been resolved and this has triggered fears of a recession across Europe and the world.
-In addition, the fiscal cliff in the United States may lead to a downturn of economy which will more or less affect the world economic.
-The world economic crisis has impacted on China's economic growth though the extent is less than compared to countries in Europe.
+In the last year, the global economy has been recovering at a slower pace than expected and the situation still remains uncertain as at the end of 2013.
+The European debt crisis has triggered fears of a recession across Europe and the world.
+In addition the fiscal cliff in the United States led to uncerntainties over a longer period and therefore affected world economiy.
+The uncertainties in the global economiy had an impact on China's economic growth although the extent was less significant than in Europe.
 Rising costs and inflation still made it challenging for many enterprises in China.

-In 2012, the gross domestic product (GDP) of Chinese this year was 51,932.2 billion yuan (EUR 6,449.7 billion), up by 7.8 % over the previous year.
-We foresee that China's economy will be still growing in 2013 but in a more modest rate.
+In 2013, the gross domestic product (GDP) of Chinese this year was 56,884.5 billion yuan (EUR 9.3 trillion), up by 7.7 % over the previous year.